-It is a legal requirement that employers must provide the employee with an employment contract if their employment lasts for at least a month and the the average weekly working time exceeds eight hours per week.
+It is a legal requirement that employers must provide the employee with an employment contract if their employment lasts for at least a month and the average weekly working time exceeds 8 hours per week.
 If the general terms of the employment are regulated by a collective agreement, the employment contract will typically include a reference to applicable collective agreement.

 To avoid doubts, it is a good idea to have the employment contract translated into a language the employee is familiar with

 The contract describes the specific conditions of the employment.
 It must at least contain information on the following:

 - Employer's and employee's name and address.

 - The location of the workplace or, if there is no fixed workplace, where the work is primarily performed/information that the employee is to work in various locations, and the employer's main office or address.